Kronhyx/kronhyx/README.md

 <br />
 <br />

-First and foremost, I love writing code.
-Ever since writing my first program in C++ and manipulating it to produce a desired output, I have been obsessed with the idea of using software to solve practical problems.
-Software engineering is a never-ending puzzle that I am passionately engaged in solving.
+First of all, I love writing code.
+Ever since I wrote my first C ++ program and manipulated it to produce the desired result, I have been obsessed with the idea of ​​using software to solve practical problems.
+Software engineering is an endless puzzle that I am passionately committed to solving.
 I believe in the power of programming to transform and improve the lives of people around the world.

-For my first professional contract, I was given the opportunity to lead a full UI/UX overhaul of a small start up's website.
-My second contract involved injecting HTML/CSS/JavaScript on popular merchant websites via a browser extension.
-This contract quickly turned into a full time offer and I have been happily expanding my role as a software engineer ever since.
-Today, I am a senior engineer at Flexy E-Commerce Plattaform working on the backend of our main marketplace, www.flexy.com.br.
-Most recently, we have been implementing a micro front end into our customer acquisition flow so that it can be dynamically composed using demographic data and allow for CI/CD deployments to bring features to market faster.
+For my first professional contract, I had the opportunity to implement the migration of a small system made in Symfony 1 to Symfony 2.
+My second contract consisted of architecture an existing business model using the best tools and the best performance at that time.
+This contract quickly turned into a full-time offer and since then I have been expanding my role as a software engineer.
+Today, I am a senior engineer at Flexy E-Commerce Platform and I work on the backend of our main product, www.flexy.com.br.
+Recently, we have implemented a micro front-end in our customer acquisition flow so that it can be dynamically composed using demographic data and allow CI / CD implementations to bring resources to market more quickly.

+In recent times of COVID, I have been continuously contributing to the open source community in large and reference projects such as NuxtJS and Symfony, I am currently a collaborator of the official NuxtJS repository, in charge of translations into Spanish and Portuguese under supervision by Debbie Obrien

-Even when I leave the office, I tend to continue writing code at the house.
-Most recently I have been working on a website for my company, Skwzer.
-I dont play any musical instrument but also im an passionate by the music.
-Both pursuits challenge so many aspects of the intellect: creativity, organization, sequential processing, problem solving.
-This is what keeps me up at night, a never ending thirst to create beautiful, powerful things and share them with the world.
+Even when I leave the office, I usually continue to write code at home.
+Most recently, I was working on a personal project called, Skwzer.

+I do not play any musical instrument but I am also passionate about music.
+Both challenge many aspects of the intellect: creativity, organization, sequential processing, problem solving.
+This is what keeps me awake at night, an incessant thirst to create beautiful and powerful things and share them with the world.

 Skills/Interests: JavaScript, Typescript, Symfony, Laravel, NodeJS, Vue, Angular, VueX, NuxtJS, StencilJS, Webpack/Babel, StyledComponents, WebNativeComponents, CSS, HTML, Git, GitLab, GitHub, SQL, DevOps, TDD, Firebase, CI/CD, Docker